mapcode-foundation/mapcode-python/README.md

 (43.259275, 44.77198)
 ```

-A territory context is require to give context to decoding:
+And sometimes the territory context is require to disambiguate:

 ```python
 print mapcode.decode('IN VY.HV','USA')